Stackclash/5e-vault/4. World Almanac/NPCs/Belashyrra.md

 "actions":
 - "desc": "Belashyrra makes two attacks with its claws and uses its Eye Ray once."
   "name": "Multiattack"
-- "desc": "Melee Weapon Attack: dice: d20+14 (+14) to hit, reach 5 ft., one\
+- "desc": "Melee Weapon Attack: +14 to hit, reach 5 ft., one target.
+Hit: 17 (3d6\
-    \ target.
-Hit: dice:3d6 + 7|text(17) (3d6 + 7) slashing damage."
+    \ + 7) slashing damage."
   "name": "Claw"
 - "desc": "Belashyrra shoots one of the following magical eye rays of its choice,\
     \ targeting one creature it can see within 120 feet of it:\n\n- 1.
 Psyche-Reconstruction\
     \ Ray.
-The target must make a DC 22 Wisdom saving throw, taking dice:9d10|text(49)\
+The target must make a DC 22 Wisdom saving throw, taking 49 (9d10) psychic\
-    \ (9d10) psychic damage on a failed save, or half as much damage on a successful\
+    \ damage on a failed save, or half as much damage on a successful one.
+If this\
-    \ one.
-If this damage reduces a creature to 0 hit points, it dies and transforms\
+    \ damage reduces a creature to 0 hit points, it dies and transforms into a spectator\
-    \ into a spectator under Belashyrra's control and acts immediately after Belashyrra\
+    \ under Belashyrra's control and acts immediately after Belashyrra in the initiative\
-    \ in the initiative order.
-The target can't be returned to its original form by\
+    \ order.
+The target can't be returned to its original form by any means short\
-    \ any means short of a [[5.
+    \ of a [[5.
 Mechanics/Spells/Wish.md|wish]] spell.  \n- 2.
-Domination\
+Domination Ray.
+The\
-    \ Ray.
-The target must succeed on a DC 22 Wisdom saving throw or be [[/5.
+    \ target must succeed on a DC 22 Wisdom saving throw or be [[/5.
 Mechanics/Rules/Conditions.md#charmed|charmed]]\
     \ by Belashyrra for 1 minute or until the target takes damage.
 Belashyrra can\
     \ issue telepathic commands to the [[/5.
 Mechanics/Rules/Conditions.md#charmed|charmed]]\
     \ creature (no action required), which it does its best to obey.  \n- 3.
 Mind-Weakening\
     \ Ray.
 The target must succeed on a DC 22 Intelligence saving throw or take\
-    \ dice:8d8|text(36) (8d8) psychic damage and be unable to cast spells or activate\
+    \ 36 (8d8) psychic damage and be unable to cast spells or activate magic items\
-    \ magic items for 1 minute.
-The target can repeat the saving throw at the end\
+    \ for 1 minute.
+The target can repeat the saving throw at the end of each of its\
-    \ of each of its turns, ending the effect on itself on a success.  \n- 4.
-Blinding\
+    \ turns, ending the effect on itself on a success.  \n- 4.
+Blinding Ray.
+The\
-    \ Ray.
-The target and each creature within 10 feet of it must succeed on a DC\
+    \ target and each creature within 10 feet of it must succeed on a DC 22 Constitution\
-    \ 22 Constitution saving throw or take dice:3d12|text(19) (3d12) radiant damage\
-    \ and be [[/5.
-Mechanics/Rules/Conditions.md#blinded|blinded]] for 1 minute.
-Until\
+    \ saving throw or take 19 (3d12) radiant damage and be [[/5.
+Mechanics/Rules/Conditions.md#blinded|blinded]]\
-    \ this blindness ends, Belyshyrra can see through the [[/5.
+    \ for 1 minute.
+Until this blindness ends, Belyshyrra can see through the [[/5.
 Mechanics/Rules/Conditions.md#blinded|blinded]]\
     \ creature's eyes.
 The [[/5.
 Mechanics/Rules/Conditions.md#blinded|blinded]] creature\
     \ can repeat the saving throw at the end of each of its turns, ending the effect\
     \ on itself on a success.  "